WHAT DO I RESEARCH?

 “Mapping the World of Private Military and Security Companies”- a review of private military contractors’ market across the globe.
 This project involves undergraduate students and the creation of a broad comparative dataset.

-"Terrorist Organizations and Governance" - examination of terrorist organizations' social and health service.
-This project involves undergraduate students participation in the creation of a database on terrorist organizations and governance across the globe.
+"Terrorist Organizations and Governance" - examination of terrorist organizations' social and health service and usage of technology.
+This project involves undergraduate students' participation in the creation of a database on terrorist organizations and governance across the globe.

-"The Information Machine" - a project focusing on information operations and cyber influence operations.
-The project include interdisciplinary team.
+"The Disinformation Machine" - a project focusing on information operations and cyber influence operations.
+The project includes several interdisciplinary teams.